wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/controls-canvas-apps/includes/5-media.md

 on the first screen they will navigate to the second screen where a video will start playing automatically.

-1. In PowerApps studio, add a new blank screen.
+1. In Power Apps studio, add a new blank screen.
 You should now have two screens.

 2. Make sure that you are on the first screen and add a **Button** control.